-In April 2018, the Company entered into a letter of intent with Grey Wolf Animal Health Inc. ("Grey Wolf") to develop groundbreaking cannabis products to support the well-being of pets.
-Under the terms of the partnership, Grey Wolf and CannTrust will be equal partners in a newly created subsidiary of Grey Wolf.
+In June 2018, the Company entered into a shareholder's agreement with Grey Wolf Animal Health Inc. ("Grey Wolf") to develop ground breaking cannabis products to support the well-being of pets.
+Under the terms of the partnership Grey Wolf and CannTrust are equal partners in a newly created subsidiary of Grey Wolf.
 In addition, CannTrust will upon exercise of share purchase warrants, become a substantial shareholder in Grey Wolf.